 Introduction to the subject of partial differential equations, first order equations (linear and nonlinear), heat equation, wave equation, and Laplace equation.
 Examples of nonlinear equations of each type.
 Qualitative properties of solutions.
 Methods of characteristics for hyperbolic problems.
 Solution of initial boundary value problems using separation of variable and eigenfunction expansions, and transform methods.
+Prerequisites: MTSC-253 with a grade "C" or better.
 Some numerical methods.
-Credit, three hours.